 Shared hosting is a type of web hosting service where a single server hosts multiple websites and the server resources (CPU, RAM, Bandwidth, etc) of that single server are also shared by multiple websites.

-Most of the web hosting companies offer shared hosting services and shared hosting plans usually come within affordable prices as the overall cost is divided over many customers.
+Most of the web hosting companies offer shared hosting services and shared hosting plans usually come at affordable prices as the overall cost is divided over many customers.

 If you are starting a new website or blog, shared hosting is an appropriate solution for you as you don’t need lots of server resources due to low initial traffic.
 However, if you already have a website running with high traffic, shared hosting may not be appropriate for you as it has limitations on server resources.
 In that case, the best alternative hosting solutions are VPS hosting, dedicated server, cloud hosting.